AaronLi43/PrivacyDemo/backend/BACKGROUND_QUESTIONS_TEST_RESULTS.md

 Testing background questions progression:

-Step 1: Question: Hi, we are going to ask you a few questions about your exper...
-Step 2: Question: Tell me about your educational background - what did you stu...
+Step 1: Question: Tell me about your educational background - what did you stu...
-Step 3: Question: I'd love to hear about your current work and how you got int...
+Step 2: Question: I'd love to hear about your current work and how you got int...
-Step 4: Question: What first got you interested in using GenAI tools like Chat...
+Step 3: Question: What first got you interested in using GenAI tools like Chat...

-Final state: { phase: 'main', bgIdx: 4, mainIdx: 0 }
+Final state: { phase: 'main', bgIdx: 3, mainIdx: 0 }
 ✅ SUCCESS: Background questions completed, moved to main phase First main question: Can you walk me through a specific time when you used GenAI ...
 ```